Personal Manifesto

 My work is not separate from my inner life.
 The systems I build, the teams I coach, the words I write, all of it is the same gesture: attempting to reduce friction between what is and what wants to emerge.

 I design without coercion.
 I lead without needing to dominate.
-I build what I would want to inhabit.
+I build what and where I would want to inhabit.

-I take money seriously because I take my mission seriously.
-Scarcity is not holy.
+Also, I take money seriously because I take my mission seriously.
 Sustainable abundance allows me to stay in the work.

 On Relationship and Presence

 I do not need to be needed.
-I need to be honest, available, and here.
+The only thing I need is to be honest, available, and fully present.

 On Surrender

-Surrender is not passivity.
-It is the refusal to grip the moment tighter than it wants to be held.
+Surrender is the refusal to grip the moment tighter than it wants to be held.
+I don't confuse it with passivity at all!

 I can plan, build, pursue, and create, and hold it all with open hands.
 The outcome belongs to something larger than my wanting.